klevu/jsv2-early-adopters/components/add-to-cart/README.md

 # Add to Cart - Base Component

 >**Note:**
 >This is a base component for product add to cart functionality.
->Components won't have any output on user interface.
+>It won't have any output on user interface.
 It only initializes core functions.

 You will find the necessary resources for this module available here:
 [resources](/components/add-to-cart/resources).
 Please add these with the